ahotchkin/ahotchkin.github.io/_posts/2020-11-01-how_katie_couric_inspired_my_react_redux_project.markdown

 <img width="410" alt="macronutrients-chart" src="https://user-images.githubusercontent.com/33204849/97806224-917ba080-1c28-11eb-8559-19ae57b671bd.png">

 Throughout this project and course I've learned that if there is a feature I’ve either seen somewhere before or am having a heck of a time implementing, there is absolutely no shame in seeing what already exists that I might be able to make use of.
-In the end it just frees up my time to focus on something else.
+In the end, it just frees up my time to focus on something else.

 ### Is that everything?